RasaHQ/rasa/docs/docs/reference/rasa/shared/nlu/training_data/util.md

         known_synonyms: Optional[Dict[Text, Any]] = None) -> Dict[Text, Any]
 ```

-Transforms the entity synonyms into a text-&gt;value dictionary
+Transforms the entity synonyms into a text-&gt;value dictionary.

 #### get\_file\_format\_extension